slap42/slap42/README.md

 Slap42 is a game I am building live on Twitch.

-Big shout out to kutobu__, been there since day one, a true believer in the process 🥐🇫🇷🥖🙏💯 p0lloc is cool too I guess
+Big shout out to kutobu__, been there since day one, a true believer in the process 🥐🇫🇷🥖🙏💯

+p0lloc is cool too I guess

-ImRiux is officially entitled to a 3% revshare for singlehandedly fixing my terrible player ID code
+ImRiux is officially entitled to a 3% revshare for making an actual contribution to the code

 ## How to play